rnabioco/cellrangerAWS/README.md

 is less secure).

-6. You will need to grant your EC2 instances access to your S3 bucket by generating an new IAM role.
-To do this, naviate to the IAM Management Console.
-Select Roles, click create role, select AWS serice, select EC2, click Next: Permissions, then filter for ‘AmazonS3FullAccess’ then click checkbox next to it, click Next: Tags (leave blank or add tag if desired), click Next: Review, enter a Role name such as ‘S3FullAccessEC2’, then finally click Create role.
+6. You will need to grant your EC2 instances access to your S3 bucket by generating a new IAM role.
+To do this, navigate to the IAM Management Console.
+Select Roles, click create role, select AWS service, select EC2, click Next: Permissions, then filter for ‘AmazonS3FullAccess’ then click checkbox next to it, click Next: Tags (leave blank or add tag if desired), click Next: Review, enter a Role name such as ‘S3FullAccessEC2’, then finally click Create role.